mamantoha/echo_pages/README.md

 It allows users to submit HTML content and receive a unique URL to access it, making it ideal for sharing and testing HTML snippets.
 The service utilizes SQLite as its database backend.

+## Requirements

+- **Crystal Programming Language**: Make sure you have Crystal installed on your system.
+For installation instructions, visit [Crystal Installation Guide](https://crystal-lang.org/install/).
+- **SQLite**: This project uses SQLite.
+Ensure SQLite3 is installed and accessible in your environment.

 ## Contributing

 1. Fork it (<https://github.com/mamantoha/echo_pages/fork>)